 To learn Autodesk's 3ds Max Design requires a significant amount of time and practical application.
-The goal of this course is to introduce the student to the basic skills required to produce architectural models, rendering animations using 3ds Max Design 2010.
-Also the student is exposed to a more in-depth discussion of the mental ray rendering engine for better presentation skills.
+The goal of this course is to introduce the student to the basic skills required to produce architectural models and designs using 3ds Max Design and provide another dimension to BIM technology, understanding how it can affect the field of architecture as a whole.
 The books selected are designed to take the student through a series of exercises based on real world examples.
 While performing the prescribed tasks the student will become familiar with the tools, specific commands and interface menus.
-The student will develop visualization techniques to aid in the methodology of digital architectural design and obtain an awareness of computer animation.
+The student will develop efficient drawing techniques to aid in the methodology of digital architectural design.